-I love telling stories about people that reveal their personal situation within its historical context.
-The most recent of my 6 published books are a memoir/biography The Reluctant Nazi based on my grandfather’s diaries in Berlin 1945, and Better Homes of South Bend : An American Story of Courage, about African American Studebaker workers in the 1950’s who stand up against Jim Crow in the North.
+Gabrielle loves telling stories about people that reveal their personal situation within its historical context.
+The most recent of her 6 published books are a memoir/biography The Reluctant Nazi based on her grandfather’s diaries in Berlin 1945, and Better Homes of South Bend : An American Story of Courage, about African American Studebaker workers in the 1950’s who stood up against Jim Crow in the North.

-One reason for my fascination with the intersection of the personal and historical may stem from my own experience.
-Born in Berlin in 1942, my family fled the city in 1945.
-This was for me the beginning of a string of migrations, boarding schools in Vienna and on the Baltic, a small town near Hamburg, a move to the US, first Urbana, Illinois, then a year in New York, and several in London where I earned a PhD in Modern Drama.
-I taught at the University of Illinois, Indiana University South Bend, and abroad.
+One reason for her fascination with the intersection of the personal and historical stems from her own experience.
+Born in Berlin in 1942, her family fled the city in 1945.
+This was the beginning of a string of migrations, boarding schools in Vienna and on the Baltic, small towns and cities in Germany, a move to the US, first Urbana, Illinois where she got a BA in English in 1964, followed by an MA from Columbia University in 1965, and a PhD in Modern Drama in London in 1968.
+Gabrielle taught at the University of Illinois, Indiana University South Bend, and abroad.

 The Reluctant Nazi was chosen by the Notre Dame Review “Editors Select” Spring 2013.

 Some Reader Comments: “I have never experienced the human side of war as I did through your book.”
 Paula Persen Miller

 “I was incredibly moved by the story of Api and yourself.”
 Derwyn Rokeby-Thomas

 “Her memories as a young child caught in World War II Germany, coupled with her grandfather’s struggle to survive war-ravaged Berlin bring human faces to the German side of the war.”
 Feemaedchen